 - By clicking on any menu item you will be able to see all the modifier options (see below).

 - if you scroll down your PMIX mapping menu, you will see a menu containing all your modifiers.
 Selecting the modifier will display all the parent items it modifies (see below).

 On this screen you will see the POS button name on the left of the screen; and what product/recipe it is mapped to on the right side of the screen.

 Modifiers to Add Ingredients

-If you want to map a modifier that adds a products/recipes to all parent items.
-Go to the PMIX screen and select the modifier you want to map.
+If you want to map a modifier that adds products/recipes to all parent items, go to the PMIX screen and select the modifier you want to map.
 Select the “mapped to” dropdown menu and choose the product/recipe you want to be added when the modifier is selected.
 When you do this, the count by unit will automatically populate.
 To set the amount of this product/recipe that will be used, you will need to set the scale.

 In the example below, we mapped the recipe “cooked bacon” to the “add bacon” modifier.
 Because this recipe is measured by the piece, we set the scale of “2” to represent 2 pieces of bacon being used each time the “add bacon” modifier is applied to any of the parent items below.

 You can also have a modifier that removes a product/recipe from the parent item.
 Go to the PMIX screen and select the modifier you would like to map (in the example below, we use “no bread”).

 To remove the product from all parent items the modifier affects, enter “removed product” to the selected product/recipe and set the scale.
 In this example, we have removed a bread bun, and this adjustment will be applied to any parent items the modifier is applied to.

 Alternatively, it is also possible to set up a modifier to remove different ingredients from different menu items.
 In the example below, the “no cheese” modifier will remove cheddar cheese from the cheeseburger, feta cheese from the Greek burger and mozzarella cheese from the Caprese panini.